Executive Summary of a Business Plan

-What Is a Business Plan and Why You Need an Executive Summary?
+- What is a Business Plan Executive Summary?

 What is a Business Plan Executive Summary?

-An executive summary of a business plan, as the name itself suggests, is a shorter and more concise version of your detailed plan.
+An effective executive summary is a quick version of your complete business plan.
 You need to keep it simple and succinct in order to grab the reader’s attention and convince them it’s in their best interest to keep reading.

-The following are the key elements to include in your executive summary:
+The following are the key elements to include in your business plan executive summary:

-- The problem statement – Generally there is a gap or a problem in the market which your company aims to solve.
-This is your problem statement and it must be included in the summary, as investors, particularly, want to understand if the world truly needs your company’s products and/or services.
+- The problem statement or business opportunity — Generally there is a gap or a problem in the market which your business aims to solve.
+This is your problem statement and it must be included in the summary, as investors want to understand if the world truly needs your company’s products and/or services.

 - Your business idea – The next thing a reader would want to know is how you plan to approach the problem and solve it.
 This is your business model and it should briefly describe how your product or service can help solve the problem.